Work at Bold Earth

 - Fostering leadership, self-reliance, and self-confidence

 Bold Earth contracts professional outfitters to join each group for skilled activities such as rock climbing, mountain biking, sailing, whitewater rafting, or kayaking.
-Trip leaders do not need to have expert knowledge in all activities; however, employees oversee and are responsible for participants at all times.
+Trip leaders do not need to have expert knowledge in all activities; however, leaders oversee and are responsible for participants at all times.

 Bold Earth staff training takes place from June 19 to June 26 in Denver, CO; this paid orientation is mandatory for every trip leader.
 All accommodation, meals, and transportation are included once you have arrived in Denver.
 Bold Earth has an airport shuttle for those arriving by plane.

 Although all Bold Earth leaders are mature adults with rich skills built over a lifetime, Bold Earth staff training offers a new and challenging course in youth leadership.
-The Bold Earth team uses training to teach and assess skills so our employees are fully ready for the complex and demanding task of youth leadership.
+The Bold Earth team uses training to teach and assess skills so our leaders are fully ready for the complex and demanding task of youth leadership.

 In accordance with Federal law, Bold Earth does not discriminate on the basis of race, color, national origin, sex, age or disability.
 (Not all prohibited bases apply to all programs.)
 To file a complaint of discrimination: write USDA, Director, Office of Civil Rights, Room 326-W, Whitten Building, 1400 Independence Avenue, SW, Washington, D.C.
 20250-9410 or call (202) 720-5964 (voice and TDD).
 USDA is an equal opportunity provider and employer.